svedel/greattunes/README.md

 * Optimization of either *known* or *unknown* functions.
 The allows for optimization of e.g. real-world experiments without specifically requiring a model of the system be defined a priori.
 * Simple interface with focus on ease of use: only few lines of code required for full Bayesian optimization.
-* Erroneous observations of either covariates or response can be overridden during optimization.
+* Erroneous observations of either covariates or response can be overwritten during optimization.
 * Well-documented code with detailed end-to-end examples of use, see [examples](#examples).
 * Optimization can start from scratch or repurpose existing data.